 Nashville, Tennessee is more than just great music – although there is a lot of great music.
-Nashville is innovation: a fusion of the artistic and entrepreneurial.
-Make no mistake, behind the country twang is a real city – and a big one, attracting about 100 new residents a day.
-They come for that hopping urban center with a rolling country soul you just can’t find anywhere else.
+Nashville is innovation: a fusion of artistic and entrepreneurial spirit.
+Make no mistake, behind the country twang is a real city – and a big one, attracting on average 100 new residents a day.
+They come for that hopping urban center and a rolling country soul you just can’t find anywhere else.

 Music City boasts a nationally renowned art scene, as well as some of the hottest chefs in the country serving up a lot more than the city’s legendary Hot Chicken – although, again, there is a lot of great Hot Chicken (we’re looking at you Hattie B’s).

-Beyond it’s big city energy, the Cumberland River flows into rich green farmland.
-Inside the city, Nashville is a collection of neighborhoods, communities within communities from SoBro (South of Broadway) with its honky- tonks and wild rhythms to the excellent shopping in Hillsboro Village and the innovation and buzz around Vanderbilt University.
+Beyond its big city energy, the Cumberland River flows into rich green farmland.
+Inside the city, Nashville is a collection of neighborhoods, communities within communities, ranging from SoBro (South of Broadway) with its honky-tonks and wild rhythms to the excellent shopping in Hillsboro Village and the innovation and healthcare buzz centered around Vanderbilt University.

 In the Germantown neighborhood, named for the 19th century immigrant who settled there, you’ll find some of Nashville’s best restaurants, like City House.
 At Rolf & Daughters, look for pastured chicken, fresh brook trout and a rainbow of seasonal produce, it describes itself as Small, Fun, Focused and Seasonal.
 And that about hits the nail on the head.

 For seafood, try Chef John Besh’s gorgeous Marsh House in the center of the Gulch district.